This post may contain affiliate links. Please read our disclosure policy.

 collage of images showing how to stuff baked potatoes

 Stuff the baked potatoes: Once the filling is ready and the potatoes are fully cooked, split the baked potatoes open and season with salt and pepper.
-Use a fork to gently fluff the flesh, then stuff as much chicken as you can inside.
+Use a fork to gently fluff the potato flesh, then scoop as much chicken as you can inside.
 Add more cheese on top and a few bacon crumbles, then broil for several minutes or until the cheese is melted.

 Serving Suggestions

-These stuffed baked potatoes are basically your main course and side dish all rolled into one!
+These stuffed potatoes are basically your main course and side dish all rolled into one!
 Add a copycat Olive Garden Salad, some Garlic Green Beans or Oven Roasted Broccoli to make a complete meal.
-These also make a great and super quick lunch if you have leftover Perfect Baked Potatoes and Slow Cooker Crack Chicken.

 Add some garnishes; I like using fresh chives and blue cheese crumbles but you do you.